amaanlari/Social-App/README.md

 # Tweetify App

-Twitter App is a simple android application that allows users to login with their gmail account and tweet.
+Tweetiy App is a simple android application that allows users to login with their gmail account and tweet.
 The tweets are open or visible to all the users.
 It consists of only a single page i.e. feeds page.
 The profile page and features such as followers etc will be implemented later on.

 ## Getting Started